svillegascreative/contrast-grid/README.md

 Just some brief notes to keep track of where I'm at and what I'm planning to do next.

-1. [CURRENT] Enable add/remove colours to expand palette and grid
 1. Make permalink button copy URL to clipboard
 1. Full a11y check
+1. Enable removing colours.
+What is a good UI for this?

 ### Issues

-- Indicator component doesn't update (contrast not reactive)
+- [CURRENT] Indicator component doesn't update (contrast not reactive)
 - conditions for hiding cells is wrong

 ### Ideas